Our Perspective on Christian Leadership

 -

+Leadership, at its core, is positive, fruitful influence.
+It is not titles, authority, or coercive power.
 Jesus has produced more positive, fruitful influence than any person in human history.
 By that measure, Jesus Christ was the greatest leader of all time.

 Leaders are not magically born with a charismatic or strong personality.
 Leaders are people who develop an ability to inspire others.
 They challenge followers to raise the trajectory of their lives—to take ownership of their lives, to commit to a higher purpose, and to pursue a greater vision of what God can do.